lijingjzhu/march-for-sci-py/README.md

 2. Python is used by scientists of all kinds - for example, the recent famous picture of the black hole was created using Python.
 3. Python is flexible: you can do pretty much whatever you want except for build phone apps with it.
 Once you start learning, there's (almost) no limit to where you can go!
-4. Python has a large and active userbase, which means that there's a lot of help online (Drew will talk more about this) and a lot of packages, collections of pre-written code to help achieve various tasks.
+4. Python has a large and active userbase, which means that there's a lot of help online (see below) and a lot of packages, collections of pre-written code to help achieve various tasks.

 #### Instructors